-Researchers investigating the physiological effects of sandalwood essential oil on human beings found that the oil could alleviate the physiological reactions to stress.
-The oil was also found to ease recovery after being exposed to stress (13).
+Researchers investigating the physiological effects of sandalwood essential oil on human beings found that the oil could alleviate the physiological reactions to stress and help with meditation.
+The oil was also found to ease recovery after being exposed to stress (14).

 Essential oils have specific properties that ease and balance menopausal symptoms.
-Sandalwood oil contains sesquiterpenols that calm your nervous system down – and this might help ease menopausal symptoms like hot flashes.
+Sandalwood oil contains sesquiterpenols that help in calming your nervous system down – and this might help ease menopausal symptoms like hot flashes (15).

-Sandalwood essential oil possesses a delightful aroma that can alleviate unpleasant body odor.
-It is valued highly for its fragrant heartwood and is used in perfumes for its excellent fixative properties (15).
+The oil may also alleviate unpleasant body odor, though research is limited.
+It is valued highly for its fragrant heartwood and is used in perfumes for its excellent fixative properties (3).

-Sandalwood essential oil has been used in Chinese medicine to treat stomach pain and vomiting.
-The oil exhibits antiviral and antibacterial activities against Helicobacter pylori (the leading cause of stomach ulcers) (16).
+Sandalwood essential oil is believed to have been used in Chinese medicine to treat stomach pain and vomiting.
+It is thought that the antiviral and antibacterial activities of the oil help fight against Helicobacter pylori (the leading cause of stomach ulcers).